Android Gingerbread

-Android 2.3 Gingerbread is the seventh version of Android, a codename of the Android mobile operating system developed by Google and released in December 2010, for versions that are no longer supported.
-The Gingerbread release introduced support for near field communication (NFC)—used in mobile payment solutions—and Session Initiation Protocol (SIP)—used in VoIP internet telephones.
+Android 2.3 Gingerbread is the seventh version of Android, a version of the Android mobile operating system developed by Google and released in December 2010.

+Version

+The Android Gingerbread release introduced support for near field communication (NFC)—used in mobile payment solutions—and Session Initiation Protocol (SIP)—used in VoIP internet telephones.
 The first phone with Android Gingerbread was the Nexus S.

-Gingerbread's user interface was refined, making it easier to master, faster to use, and more power-efficient.
+Android Gingerbread's user interface was refined, making it easier to master, faster to use, and more power-efficient.
 A simplified color scheme with a black background gave vividness and contrast to the notification bar, menus, and other user interface components.
 Improvements in menus and settings resulted in easier navigation and system control.

 The Nexus S smartphone, released in December 2010, was the first phone from the Google Nexus line that ran Gingerbread, and also the first one from the line with built-in NFC functionality.

 As of October 2022, statistics issued by Google indicate that 0.11% of all Android devices accessing Google Play were running on Gingerbread.
-Google ceased support for Gingerbread on September 27, 2021.
+Google ceased sign-in support for Android 2.3.7 and older on September 27, 2021, requiring to upgrade the Google Account Manager version to at least version 4.1.2.